sitevision/envision/packages/envision-docs/src/pages/components/pagination.md

 ### Disabled

-An element without href attribute is considered disabled.
+Any element except button without a href attribute is considered disabled.
+Buttons are disabled using the disabled attribute.
 If you must use a link, remove the href attribute and set the `aria-disabled="true"` and `aria-role="link"` attributes.

 ```html
 <nav aria-label="Pagination example">